ietf-wg-cellar/flac-specification/flac.md

 ## Picture

 The picture metadata block contains image data of a picture in some way belonging to the audio contained in the FLAC file.
 Its format is derived from the APIC frame in the ID3v2 specification.
-However, contrary to the APIC frame in ID3v2, the media type and description are prepended with a 4-byte length field instead of being null delimited strings.
+However, contrary to the APIC frame in ID3v2, the media type and description are prepended with a 4-byte length field instead of being 0x00 delimited strings.
 A FLAC file MAY contain one or more picture metadata blocks.

 Note that while the length fields for media type, description, and picture data are 4 bytes in length and could in theory code for a size up to 4 GiB, the total metadata block size cannot exceed what can be described by the metadata block header, i.e., 16 MiB.